-Pie dough is an intimidating challenge, but don’t be scared off any longer.
-This pie crust is made all in the stand mixer and is perfect for beginners.
+Homemade pie dough sounds intimidating, but don’t get scared off.
+This Pie Crust is mixed in the stand mixer and is perfect for beginners.
 It uses shortening, which is easier to work with and provides more consistent results than butter.
 Plus it happens to be completely vegan-friendly and dairy-free.
-Best of all, because shortening is less prone to melting than butter, there’s no need to freeze ingredients or race against the clock.
-You’ll be done making this stand mixer pie crust in 10 stress-free minutes!
+And… stress-free!

 3-2-1 Pie Crust Ratio